 Event

 The Event Explore includes information about historical events within Looker, including the name, type, and frequency of each event.
-This Explore also includes information about groups and users connected to the events.
+This Explore also includes information about groups and users who are connected to the events.

 How can I find and categorize API requests?